apple/swift-distributed-actors/Sources/DistributedActors/DistributedActors.docc/ClusterSingleton.md

 }
 ```

-Next, you'll be able to make use of the `.singleton` method on the cluster system to perform various actions on the active plugin.
+Next, you'll be able to make use of the `.singleton` property on the cluster system to perform various actions on the active plugin.
-Most importantly, you can issue a `host` call, in order to inform the singleton boss that this node is capable of hosting given singleton:
+Most importantly, you can issue a `host` call, in order to inform the singleton boss that this node is capable of hosting the given singleton:

 ```swift
 let uniqueSingletonName = "overseer"